marijnh/Eloquent-JavaScript/06_object.md

 {{index "shared property"}}

 Overriding properties that exist in a prototype can be a useful thing to do.
-As the rabbit teeth example shows, it can be used to express exceptional properties in instances of a more generic class of objects, while letting the nonexceptional objects take a standard value from their prototype.
+As the rabbit teeth example shows, overriding can be used to express exceptional properties in instances of a more generic class of objects, while letting the nonexceptional objects take a standard value from their prototype.